 Congratulations on creating your first SlideDeck.
 I hope this article helped you in creating a Social Media slider on your WordPress website.
 If you have any queries or feedback, please let me know in the comments.

-Kushal is a digital marketer, a problem solver, and has a keen interest in analytics.
-Always likes to keep himself updated with the latest trends in technology.
-Loves coffee (anyone up for a cup of coffee?), and listening to music in his free time.
+Kushal is a content strategist for CyberChimps and a passionate blogger.
+He has a keen interest in analytics and always likes to keep himself updated with the latest news and trends in technology.
+Loves coffee, listening to music and playing soccer.